followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/format/format.md

       <td>Other characters</td>
       <td>
             Any character.
 Should be placed only at the format string's beginning or end. </br>
-            You can use the special characters above as well (in single quote marks).
+            You can use the special characters above as well (in single quotation marks).
       </td>
     </tr>
     </tbody>